View your shopping cart.

 More Info

-Aristophanes (ca. 446-386 BCE), one of the world's greatest comic dramatists, has been admired since antiquity for his iridescent wit and beguiling fantasy, exuberant language, and brilliant satire of the social, intellectual, and political life of Athens at its height.
-In this third volume of a new Loeb Classical Library edition of Aristophanes, Jeffrey Henderson presents a freshly edited Greek text and a lively, unexpurgated translation of three plays with full explanatory notes.
+Aristophanes of Athens, one of the world's greatest comic dramatists, has been admired since antiquity for his iridescent wit and beguiling fantasy, exuberant language, and brilliant satire of the social, intellectual, and political life of Athens at its height.
+The Loeb Classical Library edition of his plays is in four volumes.

-In Birds Aristophanes turns from the pointed political satire characteristic of earlier plays to a fantasy that soars literally into the air in search of a carefree world.
-Here the enterprising protagonists create a utopian counter-Athens, called Cloudcuckooland, ruled by birds.
-Lysistrata blends boisterous comedy and an earnest call for peace.
-Lysistrata, our first comic heroine, organizes a panhellenic conjugal strike of young wives until their husbands end the war between Athens and Sparta.
-Athenian women again take center stage in Women at the Thesmophoria, this time to punish Euripides for portraying them as wicked.
-Parody of Euripides' plots enlivens this witty confrontation of the sexes.
+The enterprising protagonists of Birds create a utopian counter-Athens ruled by birds.
+Also in Volume III is Lysistrata, in which our first comic heroine organizes a conjugal strike of young wives until their husbands end the war between Athens and Sparta.
+Women again take center stage in Women at the Thesmophoria, this time to punish Euripides for portraying them as wicked.

 CHARACTERS OF THEOPHRASTUS and HERODUS: MIMES